 In February Renée and I went out for a quick drive with our dogs to see how the work is going in the central area of El Yunque and found some areas open.
 Now in October 2018 there are even more trails open.
+Scroll to the bottom for the most recent infographic showing everything that is open.
 Our two favourite hikes the El Toro Peak trail and the La Coca trail are open.
 Of course our private trail is open too and our guests have been doing that (with great fun) and we have a video about our trail posted right after we cleared it: youtube video here.
 Our private “Lost Machete” trail has two forks now so you can explore more pools and waterfalls.
 There is even a spot to pitch hammocks.

 We went across to route 191 using the short-cut from the Rainforest Inn on route 9966.
 It only took about fifteen minutes to arrive at La Coca falls.
 At the La Coca falls bridge there were two security guards who had a lot of helpful information as well as photos of the work being done.
 This was as far as they will let tourists to go up 191 in March but now you can go up route 191 to the La Coca trailhead and to Yokahu Tower.

 After visiting La Coca falls we went on over to Angelito Trail which is the only "easy" hike that is open now.
 The trail is very short and you can see from the following photos how wide the trail is.
 The Angelito Trail is closed temporarily while they build a bridge over a little stream (this trail seems to be intended as nearly passable for the disabled as I can envision, after the bridge is repaired, a really rugged wheel chair making it with someone strong pushing it).

 We follow El Yunque Forest Service on twitter and in one of their recent posts they talked about Angelito trail saying it was "partially" open.
 I was worried about that but it turns out that they mean the bridge over a little stream on the way in is out (and now in October they are repairing that).